July 1 - 6, 2025

 Stanley Dorn is an adjunct associate professor of music at Mannes College the New School for Music, and Stern College of Yeshiva University.
 He received his BA in Music from New York University, where he studied with David Chaitkin, Edward Murray, and Brian Feneley.
 His post graduate studies were at Mannes College, where he studied with Carl Schachter, Robert Cuckson, L. Poundie Burstein, and David Loeb.
 His early professional training was in classical guitar, and he is currently studying the viola da gamba.
 Stanley is the Chair of the Techniques of Music department in the Extension Division at Mannes College, where he has taught for over 40 years.
 His expertise in music theory and ear training is much sought after.

 David Dubal is internationally known as a pianist, teacher, writer, and broadcaster.
 An acknowledged authority on the piano literature, Mr. Dubal's books.
 The Art of the Piano, Evenings with Horowitz, Reflections from the Keyboard, and Conversations with Menuhin are highly acclaimed.
 Recipient of the first ASCAP Deems Taylor award for broadcast journalism, David Dubal has won numerous awards including the coveted George Foster Peabody award.
 He has been on the faculty of the Juilliard School since 1983 and the Manhattan School of Music since 1995.
 At Juilliard, his series The World of the Piano is one of the most popular classes in the Evening Division.
 David Dubal has conducted master classes worldwide and has judged many international competitions.
 Currently Mr. Dubal is heard every Wednesday night at 10:00PM on WQXR in his program: Reflections From The Keyboard, The Piano in Comparative Performance.
 His new book, The Essential Canon of Classical Music, was recently published by Farrar, Straus and Giroux.
 In May, 2006, Mr. Dubal received an honorary Doctor of Music from The State University of New York.
+Currently, he is hosting Piano Evenings with David Dubal, which is a weekly educational concert series where attendees get to hear and mingle with rising stars of the piano world, up close and personal.
+As one of the world's foremost authorities on the piano, Mr. Dubal provides historical and musical context for the repertoire selections which are performed by these extraordinary pianists.

 A music archaeologist, Allan Evans began his studies with Rev. Gary Davis.
 He created Arbiter of Cultural Traditions, published many CDs and teaches music history and interpretation at Mannes/The New School University.
 Evans is co-founder of the Scuola Italiana del Greenwich Village and has written on cuisine.